 January starts smoothly

 Exports closed the first month of 2024 at a staggering 42.0% year-on-year, driven by a steady recovery in electronics exports.
-In a recent report, HSBC Global Research said that January data should be interpreted with caution as this year’s Lunar New Year fell in mid-February, later than the same period last year.
+In a recent report, HSBC Global Research said that January data should be interpreted with caution as the Lunar New Year this year fell in mid-February, later than the same period last year.
 Despite the base effect, it is clear that Vietnam’s trade remains firmly on the path of recovery.

 According to HBSC, the January PMI showed some cautious optimism.
-The headline PMI returned to above 50 for the first time in five months.
+The headline PMI returned above 50 for the first time in five months.
 New orders and new export orders continued to rise strongly, but not enough to stimulate businesses to increase hiring.
-Slower deliveries added to manufacturers’ cost pressures, a reminder that the risks from the Red Sea disruption remain.
+Slower deliveries added to manufacturers’ cost pressures, a reminder of the risk of the Red Sea disruption still lingering.

 In addition, although inflation remains under control, with the CPI in January falling slightly to 3.4% year-on-year, there are still notable risks of rising inflation that cannot be ignored.

 One reason is that Vietnam is particularly vulnerable to fluctuations in global commodity markets.
-While transport inflation has stabilized in recent months, “housing and building materials” inflation, which includes electricity prices, has risen sharply and is likely to rise further.
-Domestic energy supply strains and rising input costs have prompted the Ministry of Industry and Trade to propose electricity price increases, following two hikes in November 2023 and May 2023, to ease the financial difficulties of Vietnam Electricity.
+While transport inflation has stabilized in recent months, “housing and construction materials” inflation, which includes electricity prices, has risen sharply and is likely to increase further.
+Domestic energy supply strains and rising input costs have forced the Ministry of Industry and Trade to propose electricity price increases, following two hikes in November 2023 and May 2023, to ease the financial difficulties of Vietnam Electricity.

 Overall, January was considered "a really smooth start" for Vietnam's economic recovery, although caution is needed with the associated risks.